 Doosan kindly gave me presentation time.
 (And a Forklift Boss t-shirt.
 It’s awesome!)
 While speaking, I challenged the attendees to tell me their average pallet weight.
 I offered $20 to anyone who could give me the correct weight amount.

 Why is average pallet weight important?
 If you ship even a single truck of product out this holiday season (or ANY holiday season), you need to know the answer.
 Let's break it down.
 You'll see why.

-How Many Pallets can You Fit in a Shipping Trailer?
+How Many Pallets can You Fit in a 53-Foot Shipping Trailer?

 There are three shipping trailer sizes in use today: 40-foot, 48-foot, and 53-foot.
 A standard GMA pallet is 48" long x 40" wide.

-Some simple math tells us that a 53-foot trailer (636” long) will fit 13 pallets lengthwise, with about 1 foot extra.
+Some simple math tells us that a 53-foot trailer (which is 636” long) will fit 13 pallets lengthwise, with about 1 foot extra.
 These trailers are wide enough for two rows of pallets.
 So you’re looking at 26 pallets loaded into every 53-foot trailer.

 What does this have to do with weight?
 Now that we know how many pallets we can add in, we can determine how much each needs to weigh.
 But there’s one more thing to take into account.

 Are Your Shipping Trailers Full?
 If Not, They Cost You Money

 Every time a shipping truck has to stop at a weigh station, they must meet certain state guidelines on gross weight.
 In California, shipping trucks cannot weigh over 80,000 pounds.
 (Some states go up to 84,500 pounds.)